phronmophobic/membrane/docs/tutorial.md

 ## Events

 In membrane, events handlers are pure functions that take in events and return a sequence of effects.
-Effects is a data description of what to do rather than a side effect.
+Effects are a data description of what to do rather than a side effect.

 ```
 ;; mouse-down event at location [15 15]